Carta Testamento: Background

-On the night of 24 August 1954, President Vargas was thought to be partly responsible for an assassination attempt against Carlos Lacerda, who was a leading voice opposing the Vargas policies.
-The suspicion was supported by the Brazilian Military and a sizeable portion of the public.
+On the night of 24 August 1954, president Vargas was thought to be partly responsible for an assassination attempt against Carlos Lacerda, who was a leading voice opposing the Vargas policies.
+The suspicion was supported by the Brazilian Armed Forces and a sizeable portion of the public.

 Upon receiving an ultimatum from the military demanding his resignation, Vargas went from his office into his bedroom and shot himself.
 He left a note, which was subsequently read to the crowds who had gathered at the presidential residence to demand his resignation.
 The response was a spontaneous eruption of a supportive chant: "Getúlio, Getúlio!
 Queremos Getúlio!"
 (Portuguese for "Getúlio, Getúlio!
 We Want Getúlio!").
+As per Brazilian copyright law, the letter entered the public domain on 1 January 2025, 70 full calendar years after Vargas' suicide.